Getty fails to get injunction on Microsoft image widget

-NEW YORK Oct 16 Getty Images Inc has failed to convince a federal judge to halt Microsoft Corp's Bing Image Widget, which it said enabled massive copyright infringement, because the software company had already taken it down voluntarily.
+NEW YORK Getty Images Inc [GETTY.UL] has failed to convince a federal judge to halt Microsoft Corp's Bing Image Widget, which it said enabled massive copyright infringement, because the software company had already taken it down voluntarily.

 The multimedia photo and video agency sued Microsoft on Sept.
 4 over the widget, which it said permitted the display of images without giving their owners a licensing fee or attribution.
 Getty owns or represents the owners of more than 80 million digital images.